Pragalbhv/cluster_production_trial/spec.md

 ## Project Overview

 This production code implements a comprehensive analysis pipeline for Pu-Cl cluster systems using Voronoi tessellation from OVITO.
 The system performs weighted coordination analysis, shared-anion network construction, oligomer characterization, and temporal stability analysis.
+We shpould be able to specify cation = 'Ce'/'Pu'.
+For now we will assume that we have specified cation as 'Pu'

 ## Core Objectives